tonydo95/udacity-capstone-project/README.md

 ```

 **Note**: If your job fails or you stop Airflow instance make sure to check your AWS EMR UI console to terminate any running EMR cluster.

+### Suggestion for Data Update Frequency

+The data should be updated daily or montly, so the data model is always updated for every month for all datasets in order to increase the accurate analysis.

 ### Possible Scenarios and How to handle them